kessoning/homeland/README.md

 For the full version you can visit my website | https://kesson.io

 ### howto to run on your own machine, modify and expand
-If you really find it interesting, download it, run it, modifify it, destroy it (please!), but please if you use it always report my credits, I will appreciate very much.
+If you really find it interesting, download it, run it, modifify it, destroy it (please!).

 ###### Download